-The fledging American League owners meet to map out a strategy against the established National League.
-They agree to place a team in Chicago with Charles Comiskey as the owner-manager of the franchise.
+The fledgling American League owners meet to map out a strategy against the established National League.
+They agree to place a team in Chicago with Charles Comiskey as the owner-manager of the new Windy City franchise.

-Jack Dunn III officially turns over the name Orioles to the major league franchise.
-His family had successfully operated the International League Orioles franchise for years in Baltimore.
+Jack Dunn III officially turns over the name Orioles to the Browns, who are relocating their major league franchise to Baltimore.
+His family had successfully operated the International League team for 50 years in the Charm City.

 Lee Mazzilli is traded for the third time this season.
 The Yankees, who obtained the Brooklyn native from the Rangers in August for Bucky Dent, deal the first baseman/outfielder to the Pirates for Tim Burke and three minor leaguers.